shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 Set up the locale of the domain according to the instructions in the section [Locale settings](#3-locale-settings)

 #### 1.4 Build
-Start the build, for example using a phing target
+Start the build, for example, using a phing target
 ```sh
 php phing build-demo-dev
 ```